1sun12/mast3rk3y/README.md

 In order to organize so much "generalized" data, there exists a tagging system.
 Below is an itemized list of such tags with when and what to tag with each:

+- #hallway
+	- This is how I mark Meta files in each respective Hallway.
+These Meta files contain descriptions or table-of-contents and the like for the respective folders everything is organized in.
+If you're confused by what a hallway is, the `01-Languages` folder is an example.
+I'm just referring to these topic folders and calling them that.
+Sounds more fancy.
 - #language/
 	- Mark what programming language this note is relevant towards
 - #concept/